 Introducing Gisma University’s New Women in Tech Scholarship

 Gisma University of Applied Sciences is proud to announce the launch of its Women in Tech Scholarship, a new initiative aimed at empowering and supporting exceptional women aspiring to lead in the tech industry.
-Each year, Gisma will award four 100% scholarships and eight 50% scholarships to women pursuing the MSc in Data Science, AI and Digital Business, or the MEng Computer Science programmes.
+Each year, Gisma will award four 100% scholarships and twelve 50% scholarships to women pursuing the MSc in Data Science, AI and Digital Business, or the MEng Computer Science programmes.

 This scholarship represents Gisma’s commitment to fostering gender diversity in STEM fields, where female representation remains disproportionately low.
 According to recent data, only 26.7% of technology jobs were held by women in 2023.
 The Women in Tech Scholarship seeks to address this gap by offering financial support and equipping women with the knowledge and skills necessary to thrive in the tech industry.